|

 Copyright: 01/1940

 From Fantastic Comics #2 - Count Lustig Von Blackgard is leading his crew of enemy agents in a plot to destroy all 600 miles of docks in Manhattan to stop the US from sending supplies to war-torn Europe.
 Yank Wilson gets wind of the plot and leads the defense.
+Click here to read the story.

-3 'The Paintings Are Plans' 'The Paintings Are Plans'
+'The Paintings Are Plans'

 Published by Fox Feature Syndicate